joggrdocs/joggr-templates/templates/onboarding-guide.md

 #### Email & Drive

-Gmail and Google Drive are our email and non-Joggr document storage software platforms.
+Gmail and Google Drive are our email and non-ENTER_COMPANY document storage software platforms.
 As you will soon learn we are all Google (& Apple).

 Follow the steps below to get your email setup: